The Bydla are an agricultural group of people who live along the banks of a river about 125 miles from the coast of East Africa.

 The people practise another major world religion and, as in most of Africa, elements of traditional animism can be found mixed in.
 There are very few known Bydla Christians.

 As a result of cross-border violence in the Bydla region the translation team has relocated to a safer area, from where the translators visit the Bydla homeland when they can.
-They have made good progress, and the first draft of the New Testament has now been completed.
+They have made good progress, the New Testament has now been completed.
 Literacy work continues in the homeland, led by some Bydla people.

-- to translate the New Testament into the Bydla language
+- to translate the full Bible into the Bydla language

 - to establish a literacy programme which will enable people to read the Scriptures

-- for peace in Kenya and especially in the project area
+- for peace in Kenya, especially in the project area

 - for God to give the team the alertness they need to check the remaining books